JoelNiklaus/LawInstruct/README.md

 - make overview tables and graphs describing lawinstruct (Joel)
 - Test why some datasets only have very few examples
-- Add Swiss Leading Decision Summarization and Citation Extraction (and maybe Doc2Doc IR) Datasets
+- Add Swiss Leading Decision Summarization and Citation Extraction (and maybe Doc2Doc IR) and MultiLegalNeg Datasets
-- make huggingface dataset loading script better: enable
+- make huggingface dataset loading script better: enable dynamic loading of instructions in differing numbers of paraphrases and languages
 - double check that languages are correct (Arya)
 - use the same instruction banks for the same tasks if applicable (Lucia)
 - add more examples to the instruction banks and diversify them by looking at FLAN and Natural Instructions (Lucia)